Pros and Cons of North Bundy Backpackers Hostel

 Sometimes there’s just nothing on the vines

 The staff at cherry tomatoes are not friendly people.
-Be prepared to be shouted at and spoken to like a child.
+Be prepared to be shouted at and treated poorly.
 Don’t expect to be paid for everything you pick.
 What I picked and what I got paid for picking never matched up.
 I couldn’t be bothered to dispute it for $4.80 but it is a kick in the teeth when you are already working for such a low wage.
 Your pay is docked if your bucket isn’t deemed full/overflowing.

 The Work List

 You continue picking cherry tomatoes until a better-paid job becomes available.
 If you are placed on a farm that doesn’t have 7 days a week of work available, you have the option to pick cherry tomatoes on your days off to reach your 88 days faster.
 Farms don’t have set working days; you could work 7 days one week and then 4 the next.
-At my farm I was only getting 3 or 4 days a week for the first month.
-Once everything was ready to be picked I was working 7 days a week.
+At my farm I was working 3 or 4 days a week in the first month.
+Once the produce was ripe I worked 7 days a week.
 It varies between farms and depends on the produce that requires harvesting.

 Luck plays a major role in which farm you will be allocated.
 There’s meant to be some kind of structure to the waiting list but it isn’t obvious or transparent.
 I saw new arrivals placed on a good-paying farm before others in the hostel.
 Some people never worked an hourly-paid job and did the full 88 days on piece rate.
 There’s no logic in the system.
-Some people quit a farm because it was too hard or they were fired and rewarded with a better-paid job because they were back on the waiting list at the right time.
+Some people quit a farm because it was too hard and were rewarded with a better-paid job because they were back on the waiting list at the right time.

 The list is pinned to the wall at 7.00pm each night.
 That is when you find out when/where you are working the following day.